 2012 – The Idea

-In the summer of 2012, cousins Ben and Michael Dyer were sat in a coffee shop in Staffordshire University.
-Sitting opposite them were two well-dressed professionals talking about how young people didn’t have the skills needed for the world of work.
+In the summer of 2012, cousins Ben and Michael Dyer were sat in a coffee shop at Staffordshire University.
+Sitting opposite them were two well-dressed professionals discussing how young people didn’t have the required skills for the world of work.

-The lads shared their exciting ideas with industry contacts and started the hunt for a high profile ambassador.
+They shared their exciting ideas with industry contacts and started the hunt for a high profile ambassador to front the challenge.
 With little money to finance the project and no proof that the concept would work, the chances were slim.
 The summer came and went, and project plans were moving too slowly for anyone to be optimistic.
 Then a text message changed everything.

-“I was lying in bed,” remembers Ben, “when a message came though from Claire Young from BBC’s The Apprentice, to say that Lord Sugar would front The Challenge.”
-It took a few months to get contracts signed but finally the challenge had gathered momentum ready for a start in the New Year.
+“I was lying in bed,” recalls Ben, “when a message came though from Claire Young from BBC’s The Apprentice, to say that Lord Sugar would front The Challenge.”
+It took a few months to get contracts signed but finally the challenge had gathered enough momentum to be launched.

 The first ever #TNEC Finals Day was held at the Troxy Theatre, East London, and was attended by 600 people, including Lord Sugar.
 It was a huge success and schools wanted more.

-Ben and Michael knew their idea worked, so started planning the second #TNEC and set out to acquire the perfect Ambassador to take the challenge onwards.
+Knowing that their idea worked, Ben and Mike started planning the second #TNEC and set out to acquire the perfect Ambassador to take the challenge onwards.
 Ben and Michael knew that the #TNEC Ambassador had to be someone who was passionate about young people and shared their long-term goal of bringing enterprise into mainstream education.

-With these perfect partnerships in place, the 2014 Challenge saw the introduction of ‘real-life’ business challenges set by Ryman and the inspiring social enterprise fashion company, Gandys.
+With these new partnerships in place, the 2014 Challenge saw the introduction of real-life business challenges set by sponsors Ryman and the inspiring social enterprise fashion company, Gandys.